 The increasing sales of smart-home technology will only perpetuate the need for an intelligent personal assistant to act as central hub.
 Smart locks, lights, camera systems and thermostats can all be controlled by using their associated apps on a smartphone, but with the correct integration of a voice controlled A.I. assistant, a holistic solution can be created that when functioning correctly is like witnessing something from the realms of magic.

 Cross compatibly across smart products has developed a lot but there is still too much missing to make the transition to a complete smart-home worthwhile.
 When this does eventually happen it will be possible and affordable to do things like create ‘scenes’ in your home, where you will say things like “I need to relax”, and immediately the lights will dim, the air temperature will adjust and a specific playlist will emerge from speakers throughout the house.

 Whether it be static systems stationed in various rooms and linked via the internet, like we have today, or dynamic fully mobile bots that follow us around the house, it is easy to envision a variety of A.I. capable systems being tried and tested on the consumer market over the next few years.

 What we are witnessing now is the development of A.I. assistants out of static devices and into physically capable machines.
 And now we have welcomed A.I assistants into our homes, it’s hard to imagine a future that doesn’t utilise their capabilities in our everyday lives.

 The asking price for Lynx stands at $799.99, ten times the asking price for a second generation Amazon Echo ($79.99).
-This gap will gradually decrease over time as the technology becomes cheaper.
+This gap will gradually decrease over time as the components become cheaper and the technologies merge.
 In the mean time Alexa and other intelligent assistants will continue spread their consciousness into new unpredictable entities.